kubernetes/enhancements/keps/sig-autoscaling/2021-scale-from-zero/README.md

 automations, so be extremely careful here.
 -->

-  HPA creation/update with `minReplicas: 0` is no longer rejected, if the `enableScaleToZero` field is set to true.
+  HPA creation/update with `minReplicas: 0` is no longer rejected.

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?